The TreeType policy in mlpack

 towards existing types of trees.

 Although this document is long, there may still be errors and unclear areas.
-If you are having trouble understanding anything, please get in touch on Github or on the mailing list and someone will help you (and possibly update the documentation afterwards).
+If you are having trouble understanding anything, please get in touch on Github someone will help you (and possibly update the documentation afterwards).

 đź”— What is a tree?